powerlim2/analytics_interviews/README.md

 12. Calculate approximated square rooted integer value given a non-negative integer
 13. Find the next largest integer with the same digits

+### Distributed Architecture

+1. find the number of distinct names that start with the same letter.

 ## Modeling and Analysis Questions

 ### Statistics